DezziDez/ThreadTTRPG/Core/Chapter 4 ~ Weaving/Event.md

 Characters choose which Character who has not had a Turn this Round goes next at the End of their Turns.

 Once all Characters in the Event have had a Turn.
-The last Character chooses any Character to begin their Turn of the next Round.
+The last Character chooses any other Character to begin their Turn of the next Round.
 # Hiding
 Characters that are not known to others gain the [[Hidden]] [[State]] towards those Characters that are not aware of them.